lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

     To start using gitStream, create the following files in each repo's main branch with the following content.

-Get the following files into each of your repos main branch:
+Add the following files into each of your repos main branch:

 === ":octicons-file-code-16: `.cm/gitstream.cm`"